un01s/code-exercises/notes/notes-knapsack.md

 | Obj2 | 3 | 20 |
 | Obj3 | 4 | 30 |

+The state of each object is either in the knapsack or not.

 There is one knapsack that could hold max weight of 4.
 How to get the max value?

-dp[i][j]: take object from 0 to i, and put them into the knapsack that holds max j.
+Definition of dp[i][j]: the max value of taking object from 0 to i, and put them into the knapsack that holds max weight of j.

 * no object i: a = dp[i-1][j]
 * with object i: b = dp[i-1][j-weight[i]] + value[i]